aokray/F4A/README.md

 5.)
 Set up the database
-- Open the db_init folder and run the "create.sql" file.
+- Open the db_init folder and run the "create.sql" file in the database of your choosing, either in PGAdmin or with an application like DBeaver.
 This will make the necessary database tables.
-- Optional: Run the "load.sql" file to load in the Credit Default data set example
+- Optionally: Run the "load.sql" file, either unmodified or with changes of your choosing.

 # Running the application
 Currently only set up to run in development environments.
 See this page https://flask.palletsprojects.com/en/1.1.x/quickstart/ for basic instructions.
 All that's really needed is the command "flask run" in the cloned directory.